The Ball is Square

 About Fetcham Grove

-Leatherhead’s ground is a perfect non league venue – old rambling stands, a decent bar and hospitable fans.
+Leatherhead FCLeatherhead’s ground is a perfect non league venue – old rambling stands, a decent bar and hospitable fans.
 The main stand is a small covered affair with an old tin roof, steeped in history.
 Behind one goal is a covered terrace which sits on a hill.

 The club has a decent bar with an area to watch the game from outside whilst having a beer.
 You will also find the small shed club shop in this area.